Last modified: 18th July 2017

 The information we collect in relation to you is stored on data centres operated by our third party providers.
-The data centres are currently based in the United States and you consent to the hosting of your personal information in the USA.
-The USA has different regulations in relation to personal information, including in relation to rights of access by law enforcement authorities,
+Our AWS data centres are currently based in Europe and the United States.
+By using Blippar service, you consent to the hosting of your personal information on these servers, which may involve the transfer of your personal data outside of the country it was collected.
+It is important to note that countries have different regulations in relation to personal information, including in relation to rights of access by law enforcement authorities.

 Can I find out what personal information Blippar holds about me?